+FIELD ТҮРЕ EXPLANATION

+subtype number afterdisplaypenalty, beforedisplaypenalty, equationnumberpenalty,

+finalpenalty, linebreakpenalty, linepenalty, noadpenalty, userpenalty

+and wordpenalty

-FIELD ТҮРЕ EXPLANATION subtype number afterdisplaypenalty, beforedisplaypenalty, equationnumberpenalty, finalpenalty, linebreakpenalty, linepenalty, noadpenalty, userpenalty and wordpenalty attr penalty node number list of attributes the penalty value
+attr node list of attributes

+penalty number the penalty value

-The subtypes are just informative and $T_EX$ itself doesn't use them.
+The subtypes are just informative and T_EX itself doesn't use them.
 When you run into an line-breakpenalty you need to keep in mind that it's a accumulation of club, widow and other relevant penalties.